peteroupc/peteroupc.github.io/bernsupp.md

     - For every $i$ such that $b_i\gt 1$, if $b_m=1$, there must be $j\gt i$ such that $b_j\lt 1$.
     - For every $i$ such that $b_i\gt 1$, if $b_0=1$, there must be $j\lt i$ such that $b_j\lt 1$.

-    Then the coin-flipping degree is bounded above by&mdash;
+    Then the coin-flipping degree is no more than&mdash;

     $$ \max(M(b_0, ..., b_m), M(1-b_0, ..., 1-b_m)),$$